Tomato Diseases & Problems - The Vegetable Doctor is In!

 The second patient was wheeled in by one of the nurses, with a big, grey gash down his side.
 The nurse shook her head, “Doctor, I think I know what happened here.
 He was drinking heavily and then every once in awhile he’d go cold turkey and dry out.”
 The doctor agreed, “Unfortunately this is a classic case of cracking.
 If this tomato had been drinking at a steady rate he would have been just fine.
 He should have tried drip irrigation.
 I’ll give him a prescription for mulch, to keep his soil moisture more even.”

 Just before lunch, a tomato wearing a veil opened the door of the doctor’s office and whispered, “Doctor, I’m embarrassed to go to potlucks.
 When I take off this veil you’ll see how strange my skin looks.”
 She removed her veil and the Vegetable Doctor nodded.
 “Just what I was afraid of, you have blotchy ripening.
 Have you been living in a hot, overcast climate?
-You have?
-You needed more sun during the day.
+You needed more sun during the day or more potassium.
 Here’s a box of balanced fertilizer that should help even out the skintone for the other tomatoes on your plant.”

 As part of his family practice the Vegetable Doctor also saw juvenile patients.
 A very young tomato toddled into his office, pointing to his blossom end where there were scattered brown spots.
 The doctor lifted him up on to the examining table and studied him.
 “Hmm, looks like the early stage of blossom end rot.
 Did your gardener check the calcium level in the soil before planting?”
 The young tomato look confused.
 “I’ll write a note to your gardener, suggesting she watch some videos on soil testing and good practices for planting tomatoes.
-With the rainy spring this year a lot of gardeners weren’t able to keep the water supply steady, and I’ve been seeing a lot of this.”
+A lot of gardeners weren’t able to keep the water supply steady and the soil may not have enough calcium, and I’ve been seeing a lot of this.”

 After a long day at the office the Vegetable Doctor went home and checked his garden.
 He admired his healthy tomato plants, pruned for good air circulation, and beamed at them all.